RohitMenon120192/portfolio/README.md

 ## PROFESSIONAL EXPERIENCE.

+- Job Position: Industrial Eningeer (Automation)
+- Company: Trinity Frozen Foods
+- Location: Pembroke, North Carolina, USA
+- Type of Work: On–site
+- Employment Duration: June 2024 - Present

+- About the company:

+- Trinity Frozen Foods is an emerging player in the food processing industry, specializing in premium frozen sweet potato fries, available in both organic and non-GMO varieties.
+The market for these high-end products was valued at $1.62 billion in 2024 and is projected to expand to $2.65 billion within the next decade.
+This anticipated growth underscores the increasing consumer demand for diverse and healthier snack alternatives.

+- Key Achievements:

+- Currently managing the setup, FAT (Factory Acceptance Test), operation, maintenance, PFMEA (Process Failure Modes and Effects Analysis), and commissioning of two automation machines, a case packer and a palletizer.
+-	Currently working on the Cognex vision system for the detection and sorting of products, enhancing quality control.
+-	Estimated to save $17,280 monthly through headcount reduction, which will be achieved after establishing system interlocks among 3 key pieces of equipment.
+-	Troubleshoot and resolve issues in mechanical and electrical components, including PLCs, reducing downtime by 16%.

 - Job Position: Graduate Service Assistant - Lab Assistant/Grader with a focus on two courses (Robotic System - 1 and Mechatronic Systems)
 - Company: Ira A. Fulton Schools of Engineering at Arizona State University
 - Location: Mesa, Arizona, USA
 - Type of Work: On–site
 - Employment Duration: August 2023 – December 2023

+- Key Achievements:

 - As a Graduate Service Assistant (GSA), I collaborated closely with two prominent academics in robotics and autonomous systems.
 These collaborations occurred within their respective roles: one as the Program
   Chair of Robotics and Autonomous Systems, later Associate Director and Professor, and the other as Associate Dean and President's Professor.
 My responsibilities included teaching and mentoring 115 students in